#FFFFFF on

 Activate with mouse or keyboard.
 Esc closes and returns focus to the trigger; outside click closes without focus return.

 aria-haspopup="menu" + aria-expanded.
 Menu container: role="menu"; items: role="menuitem".before:-inset-1 pseudo-element extends the click zone to 44×44 to satisfy CLAUDE.md §8.1 on mobile.index sequentially so the parent can roving-focus them.
-Without it, arrow-key navigation falls back to no-op.The toolbar slot above the table.
+Without it, arrow-key navigation falls back to no-op.<body>, or into the nearest open <dialog> when the trigger is inside a Dialog/Drawer) and position: fixed, anchored to the trigger and repositioned on scroll/resize.
+That is what keeps it out of an overflow ancestor's clip — the same shape as Popover and PhoenixSelect, not a third pattern.The toolbar slot above the table.
 Left cluster typically holds search and filter triggers; right cluster holds the primary action.
 Wraps below 640px so all controls stay reachable at 320px.

 Type to filter the rows below.
 Live filtering, no submit.
 The input is type=search so the browser's native clear (×) is available.